securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 _Figure 1: The main window of VeraCrypt with an available drive selected_

-**Note**: In _figure 1_, we have chosen to mount our encrypted volume on drive _F:_.
+**Note**: In _Figure 1_, we have chosen to mount our encrypted volume on drive _F:_.
 You may choose any of the drive letters shown each time you mount a volume.

 **Step 2**. **Click** **\[Select File…\]** and locate your VeraCrypt _container_ file